mobify/workshop--adaptivejs-components/README.md

 ### Separation of Concerns

 Use components as a way of categorizing the design of your user interface.
-Each component is responsible for doing one thing and doing that one thing well. **{{Suggest replacing second sentence here: Each component becomes responsible for providing an optimized interface element for a particular type of information display or a particular type of interaction.
-Pages can be assembled quickly and consistently from these building blocks.}}**
+Each component becomes responsible for providing an optimized interface element for a particular type of information display or a particular type of interaction.
+Pages can be assembled quickly and consistently from these building blocks.

 ### Maintainability